About hcker.news

 Inline Comments Reader

-• Open any story’s discussion in a resizable drawer, dock it left/right/full, and scan the timeline and comments side by side.
+- Open any story's discussion in a resizable drawer, dock it to the left/right/fullscreen.

-• Tap any comment to collapse or expand it instantly, so you can mute noisy branches or jump back to the parent/root for context.
+- Tap any comment to collapse or expand it, or jump back to the parent/root for context.

 Appearance